-It also provides that any statute, regulation, or standard that requires a personal or corporate seal, stamp, or impression is satisfied by an electronic notarial, corporate, or other seal.
+It also provides that any statute, regulation, or standard that requires a personal or corporate stamp, impression, or seal is satisfied by an electronic signature.
+These physical indicia are inapplicable to a fully electronic document.
 Thus, the notarial stamp or impression that is required under the laws of some states is not required for an electronic notarization under this act.
 Nor is there a need for a corporate stamp or impression as would otherwise be required under the laws of some states to verify the action of a corporate officer.
-Nevertheless, the information that would otherwise be contained in the stamp or impression may be required to be attached to or logically associated with the document or signature.
+Nevertheless, this act requires that the information that would otherwise be contained in the stamp, impression, or seal must be attached to, or logically associated with, the document or signature in an electronic fashion.

 SECTION 4.
+RECORDING OF DOCUMENTS.

+(a) In this section, "paper document" means a document that is received by the

+[recorder] in a form that is not electronic.

+(b) A [recorder]:

-RECORDING OF DOCUMENTS. (a) A [recorder] who implements any of the functions described in this section shall do so in compliance with standards established by the [electronic recording commission]. (b) A [recorder] may receive, index, store, archive, and transmit electronic documents. (c) A [recorder] may provide for access to, search for, and retrieval of, documents and information by electronic means. (d) A [recorder] who accepts electronic documents for recording shall continue to accept paper documents and shall place entries for both types of documents in the same index. (e) A [recorder] may convert paper documents accepted for recording into an electronic form.
-The [recorder] may convert into electronic form information recorded before the [recorder] began to record electronic documents. (f) Any fee [or tax] that a [recorder] is authorized to collect may be collected electronically. (g) A [recorder] and other officials of a state or a political subdivision thereof, or of the United States, may agree on procedures or processes to facilitate the electronic satisfaction of prior approvals and conditions precedent to recording and the electronic payment of fees and taxes.
+(1) who implements any of the functions listed in this section shall do so in compliance with standards established by the [Electronic Recording Commission] [name of state agency].

+(2) may receive, index, store, archive, and transmit electronic documents.

+(3) may provide for access to, and for search and retrieval of, documents and information by electronic means.

+(4) who accepts electronic documents for recording shall continue to accept paper documents as authorized by state law and shall place entries for both types of documents in the same index.

+(5) may convert paper documents accepted for recording into electronic form.

+(6) may convert into electronic form information recorded before the authorized to collect.

+[recorder] began to record electronic documents.

+(7) may accept electronically any fee [or tax] that the [recorder] is thereof, or of the United States, on procedures or processes to facilitate the electronic satisfaction of prior approvals and conditions precedent to recording and the electronic payment of fees [and taxes].

+(8) may agree with other officials of a state or a political subdivision

 Legislative Note: Although this act does not require a recorder to implement electronic recording, it does not preclude the possibility that other state or local law might require a recorder to do so.
 Should the state legislature wish to make such a requirement, this section should be amended accordingly.

+(a) A "paper document" is one that is received by the recorder in a form that is not "electronic."
+Despite the use of the word "paper," this document form is not limited to documents on a paper medium; the use of the word "paper" is merely a convenience.
+It applies to any non-electronic document that the recorder is authorized to accept.

+Just as with the definition of an "electronic document" in section 2 of this act, the moment at which the character of the document will be determined is the moment it is received by the recorder.
+If a document is received by the recorder in a non-electronic form, it is a "paper" document regardless of whether it has a prior or subsequent existence as an electronic document.

+(b) Subsection (b) sets forth specific required or elective functions that apply to the recording of documents.

-(a) The implementation of the functions described in this section is an option and, with the exception of subsection (d), a decision to implement one or more of them is to be made by the recorder.
-The act does not require that a recorder must implement any or all of these functions.
+(1) With the exception of paragraphs (1) and (4), implementation of any functions described in subsection (b) is optional and a decision to implement one or more of them is to be made by the recorder.
+The act does not require that a recorder implement any or all of those functions.
 It merely allows each recorder to implement them when and if the recorder decides to proceed with electronic recording.